Let’s face it, filming a wedding can be really stressful.

 This is a pretty incredible lens.
 Sony did a great job with creating this particular lens.

-We’re going to go over some of the things you know the See, of this is a right fit for you, image quality, basically build, so let’s get right into it.
+We’re going to go over some of the things you know the See, if this is a right fit for you, image quality, basically build, so let’s get right into it.

-I think one of the most incredible features about this lens is definitely its compact in lightweight mobility; it’s definitely a great lens to have in your arsenal.
+I think one of the most incredible features of this lens is its compact and lightweight mobility; it’s a great lens to have in your arsenal.

-Yeah, so one of the things that make it kind of that compact will be that there are actually two XA elements inside of this.
+Yeah, so one thing that makes it kind of that compact will be two XA elements inside this.

-And the big one is actually on the front; the first element is that x element, which keeps that design a little bit small.
+The big one is on the front; the first is the x element, which keeps that design small.

 We still do have weather sealing on this, which we would expect from any high-end lenses.

-Now in the corners, it does get a little bit softer, not a whole lot at F 1.4 was just a little bit soft, and then by the time I got to f 2.8, That thing is dead tack sharp.
-So, really, really nice.
+At F 1.4, it was just a little bit soft, and then by the time I got to F2.8, That thing was dead tack sharp.

 Sony did put the new XC team motor that is found in their 400 millimeters, and you know it’s very fast, very accurate, and it does impact video.

-Yeah, that XC motor will mean that you pretty much have no focus breathing at all when you’re using this.
+Yeah, that XC motor will mean you have no focus on breathing when using this.

-I had it on a gimbal, which is really nice for that one, and then also because we can also D-click the aperture on this one.
+I had it on a gimbal, which is excellent for that one because we can also D-click the aperture on this one.

-You can really get some nice smooth transitions when you’re changing your aperture; overall, it’s just an amazing lens for video.
+You can get some smooth transitions when changing your aperture; overall, it’s just a fantastic lens for video.

 Now, when you think of 24 millimeters, I don’t think your mind automatically goes to shooting portraits with it.